Quantum reading capacity: General definition and bounds

 In general, an adaptive strategy can have a significant advantage over a non-adaptive strategy in the context of quantum channel discrimination \cite{HHLW10}.
 Furthermore, a quantum channel discrimination protocol employing a non-adaptive strategy is a special case of one that uses an adaptive strategy.
 Since quantum reading bears close connections to quantum channel discrimination, we should suspect that adaptive operations could help to increase quantum reading capacity in some cases, and this is one contribution of the present paper.

-We stress that the physical setup of quantum reading is rather different from that considered in a typical communication problem, in which the sender and receiver are in different physical locations.
+We stress that the physical setup of quantum reading is rather different from that considered in a typical communication problem (see also \cite{DBW17} for a detailed discussion), in which the sender and receiver are in different physical locations.
 In this latter case, allowing for adaptive operations represents a different physical model and is thus considered as a different kind of capacity, typically called a feedback-assisted capacity.
-However, as advocated above, the physical setup of quantum reading necessitates that there should be no such distinction between capacities: the quantum reading capacity should be defined in such a way as to allow for adaptive operations.
+However, as advocated above, the physical setup of quantum reading necessitates that there should be no such distinction between capacities: the quantum reading capacity should be defined as it is here, in such a way as to allow for adaptive operations.

 Another point of concern with prior work on quantum reading is as follows: so far, all bounds on the quantum reading rate have been derived in the usual setting of quantum Shannon theory, in which the number of uses of the channels tends to infinity (also called the i.i.d.~setting, where i.i.d.~stands for ``independent and identically distributed'').
-However, it is important for practical purposes to determine rates for quantum reading in the non-asymptotic scenario, i.e., for finite uses of quantum channels and a given error probability for decoding.
+However, it is important for practical purposes to determine rates for quantum reading in the non-asymptotic scenario, i.e., for a finite number of quantum channel uses and a given error probability for decoding.
 The information-theoretic analysis in the non-asymptotic case is motivated by the fact that in practical scenarios, we have only finite resources at our disposal \cite{RennerThesis,DR09,T15book}.